root-project/root/README/ReleaseNotes/v618/index.md

 ## Deprecation and Removal

+## Preprocessor deprecation macros
+  * `R__SUGGEST_ALTERNATIVE("Suggestion text")` macro allows to suggest alternatives to classes.
+It must be used after the class definition and before the final semicolon.
+It is activated by the preprocessor defines `R__SUGGEST_NEW_INTERFACE` and `R__SUGGEST_NEW_INTERFACE_LOCAL`.
+The former variable is useful when deprecation needs to be activated at global level, for example for an entire project, while the latter is useful when defined and undefined immediately before and after an individual class.

 ### I/O Libraries

 * The deprecrated `I/O` plugins for  `HDFS`, `Castor` and `RFIO` have been removed.